 - Environment & Neighbourhoods continue to recognise monitoring and forecasting of income as a key risk, together with the actual level of income received in key areas including parking, planning, land charges and building control.
 Waste management costs have also been difficult to forecast.
 This has been identified in previous years and work has been progressing on developing more sophisticated models of the financial performance in these areas.
 Further work is needed though in 2011/12, both in respect of waste management and the parking account. - As in previous years, the service for children with disabilities and children's Social Care Placements within Children & Families reported a significant budget overspend.
 Measures for resolving this continue to be worked upon as part of the transformation review being undertaken within the One Council programme.
-Expenditure relating to Special Education Needs (SEN) Statements has also continued to increase, with afurther overspend of approximately £2.7million in 2010/11 in additional to the cumulative overspend of £3.0m already being tackled.
+Expenditure relating to Special Education Needs (SEN) Statements has also continued to increase, with a further overspend of approximately £2.7million in 2010/11 in additional to the cumulative overspend of £3.0m already being tackled.
 Measures to address this will be actioned through consultation with the Schools Forum during 2011/12. - Some concerns were raised in 2009/10 regarding the governance arrangements across the schools.
 In addition to actions being taken by Children & Families, a significant proportion of the 2010/11 Internal Audit Plan was allocated to auditing the schools, including all foundation schools.
 As part of this, a key issue was identified in respect of leasing arrangements that had been entered into without the review and approval of the Council's Director of Finance.
-In eight schools, this has resulted in significant issues from a value for money perspective.
-Joint action is now being taken between Children & Families, Finance & Corporate Services, and Legal & Procurement, partly to assist these eight schools, but also to help ensure that such issues do not arise in future. - Also connected to the schools, significant control failures were identified in relation to the education capital portfolio, following the transfer of responsibility from Children & Families to the newly formed Regeneration & Major Works department.
+In nine schools, this has resulted in significant issues from a value for money perspective.
+Joint action is now being taken between Children & Families, Finance & Corporate Services, and Legal & Procurement, partly to assist these nine schools, but also to help ensure that such issues do not arise in future.
+Concerns were also raised in respect of the salaries of a small number of Head teachers which contravened Department for Education guidelines.
+This has been brought to the attention of the Governing Bodies concerned. - Also connected to the schools, significant control failures were identified in relation to the education capital portfolio, following the transfer of responsibility from Children & Families to the newly formed Regeneration & Major Works department.
 These have been largely rectified in-year and there are now clear governance arrangements in place involving legal, finance and procurement staff as appropriate.
 A protocol is being developed which head teachers and chairs of governors will be required to follow prior to any future capital works being submitted to the Council's Executive for approval.
 Connected to this, but on a Council wide level as opposed to just the schools, a new Project Management Framework has also been developed and will be rolled out in 2011/12, so as to help ensure that construction works and other major projects are managed in an effective and consistent manner across the Council going forwards.